dimitri-nicolo/calico/v2.3/usage/policy/secure-metrics.md

 1. Apply labels to any endpoints that should have access to the metrics.

    At this point, only endpoints that have the label `calico-prometheus-access: true` can reach
-   {{site.prodname}}'s Prometheus metrics endpoints on each node.
+   {{site.tseeprodname}}'s Prometheus metrics endpoints on each node.
 To grant access, simply add this label to the desired endpoints.

    For example, to allow access to a Kubernetes pod you can run the following command.